 All the practices of yoga— meaning the postures (asanas), breathing exercises (pranayama) and meditation (dhyana)— foster interoception awareness.
 In particular, when we move slowly (rather than quickly), we recruit different parts of our brain and nervous system.

-These slow movements train the brain and nervous system to also slow down.
+These slow movements train our brains and nervous systems to also slow down.
 With practice, our systems adapt so we can let go when appropriate, such as when we are trying to fall asleep.
 You can’t get this from fast, more aerobic kinds of exercise.
 This ability to adapt to the current situation and “chillax” is at the heart of resilience as well as our mental, emotional and physical well-being.

 To help you get started on building greater resilience, enjoy the grounding yoga practice below.
 You may also want to read this post called, “Slow Lane Yoga” to learn more about the benefits of slow yoga.